fabioarciniegas/ruby-data-structures/README.md

-Non-trivial data structures and algorithms implemented in Ruby for fun (yet correctly).
+Data structures and algorithms implemented in Ruby for fun (yet correctly).

  - AVL Tree
  - BinaryHeap